 On the original Mk.
-1 twelve spindle speeds were available, from 30 to 2500 rpm, with the headstock pulley running in its own ball journal bearings concentric with, but independently of, the main headstock spindle.
-A 3-speed, 3-phase motor rated 1/1.5/2 H.P. was located in the base and drove upwards to a 2-speed gearbox that incorporated a multi-disc friction clutch to smooth out speed changes.
+1 model, twelve spindle speeds were provided, these ranging from 30 to 2500 r.p.m.
+The headstock pulley ran in its own ball journal bearings concentric with, but independently of, the main headstock spindle with the two connected by a drive peg - this arrangement freeing the spindle from the effects of belt pull.
+A 3-speed, 3-phase motor rated 1/1.5/2 H.P. (sometimes fitted with a disc brake) was located in the base and drove upwards to a 2-speed gearbox that incorporated a multi-disc friction clutch to smooth out speed changes.
 The speed-change gearbox was operated by a lever and the settings could be altered without having to move a belt from pulley to pulley.

 With a Type D1-4" nose and running in SKF type N.N.30.K double-row cylindrical roller bearings, the heat-treated spindle was bored to clear 1.25" and accepted collets up to 1" capacity.
 To prolong the lathe's life and maintain its accuracy, filtered oil was pumped automatically to the headstock, speed-change and screwcutting gearboxes.
 The apron had its own system, lubricated by a small pump contained within its base that was automatically engaged when the carriage was set to slide.